Chicken Chili Verde

-Paleo Chicken Chile Verde: A lean low carb green chili recipe that fits neatly into a Whole 30 diet!
-It’s gluten free, grain free, dairy free… And delicious!
+Paleo Chicken Chili Verde Recipe: A lean low-carb green chili recipe that fits neatly into a Whole 30 diet!
+It’s gluten-free, grain-free, dairy-free… And delicious!

 It’s our goal to make this season a delicious transition into clean eating!

 A Chicken and Green Chili For All

 Our easy chicken chili is:

 Add some sliced avocado for healthy fat and it’s ketogenic as well!

 The lighter flavor profile of this Paleo Chicken Chile Verde accentuates the smoky peppers and tangy tomatillos, while still offering plenty of protein.

 I love making a big pot of healthy chicken chili this time of year.
 The bold flavors of the steamy chili will fill your belly and calm your spirits.

 Plus, this recipe makes wonderful leftovers for healthy lunches throughout the week.

 Sometimes I pull out my biggest pot and make a double batch, so everyone in the family can take leftover Paleo Chicken Chile Verde for lunch the next day or two.